 Reading Time: 4 minutes Tweet We’ve done some podcast exploring and created a list of our favorite human rights and civil resistance episodes.
 Listen in on interviews and conversations by activists, lecturers, public radio broadcasters and more!
 This resource roundup is accessible to ALL users and anyone wanting to learn more about human rights topics and global social movements.

 Reading Time: 2 minutes Tweet Brazilian labour leader and environmentalist, Chico Mendes is considered one of the most influential leaders in the global environmental movement.
 He was assassinated in 1988 while campaigning to stop forest clearance in the Brazilian Amazon.
 Today, an average of four environmental human rights defenders (EHRDs) are killed each week, (50 in 2018 so far), and the

-Reading Time: 4 minutes Tweet There is a growing consensus about the importance of women’s reproductive health and rights, access to family planning and the understanding of menstrual hygiene management as a requisite to the full enjoyment of human rights.
-According to the Global Fund for Women, 225 million women worldwide want (but lack access to) contraception; approximately 800 women die
+Reading Time: 4 minutes Tweet There is a growing consensus about the importance of women’s reproductive health and rights.
+Access to family planning and the understanding of menstrual hygiene management is a requisite to the full enjoyment of human rights.
+According to the Global Fund for Women, 225 million women worldwide want (but lack access to) contraception.
+Approximately 800 women

 Reading Time: 2 minutes Tweet Human Trafficking plagues cities and countries globally, with millions of women, men, and children facing this form of slavery and exploitation.
 In a joint effort between the International Labour Organization (ILO) and the Walk Free Foundation, came the 2017 Global Estimates of Modern Slavery report which reveals that 25 million people were forced into labor last